Nashoba Public Records Directory

 All links go directly to official Nashoba, Oklahoma government websites.

-Nashoba, Pushmataha County is served by several law enforcement agencies, including the Pushmataha County Sheriff's Office and municipal police departments in cities like Antlers and Clayton.
-The Antlers Police Department handles law enforcement within the city limits, focusing on community policing and local crime prevention.
-The Clayton Police Department serves the town of Clayton, working closely with the Sheriff's Office on major investigations and law enforcement initiatives.
+Nashoba, Pushmataha County relies on several law enforcement agencies for public safety, including the Pushmataha County Sheriff's Office and municipal police departments in nearby cities like Antlers and Clayton.
+The Antlers Police Department handles law enforcement within that city's limits, focusing on community policing and local crime prevention.
+Meanwhile, the Clayton Police Department serves its town while working closely with the Sheriff's Office on major investigations and coordinated law enforcement initiatives.

 Jail & Inmate Records

-The Pushmataha County Jail, located in Antlers, is the primary detention facility for individuals arrested within the county.
-The booking process involves fingerprinting, photographing, and recording personal information of the detainees.
+The Pushmataha County Jail, located in Antlers, is the primary detention facility For people arrested throughout Pushmataha County.
+The booking process involves fingerprinting, photographing, and recording personal information of detainees.
 Inmate lookup services are available through the Sheriff's Office, allowing family members and legal representatives to find information about current inmates.
 Visitation rules are specific to the facility, with scheduled visiting hours and security protocols in place.

 Court Records